Rigellute/spotify-tui/README.md

 - Be able to scroll through result pages in every view
 - View Library "Made for you"
 - View Library "Artists"

+This table shows all that is possible with the Spotify API, what is implemented already, and whether that is essential.

 | API method                                        | Implemented yet? | Explanation                                                                                                                                                  | Essential? |
 | ------------------------------------------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------- |